python/cpython/Doc/README.rst

 * "htmlview", which re-uses the "html" builder, but then opens the main page in your default web browser.

-* "htmlhelp", which builds HTML files and a HTML Help project file usable to convert them into a single Compiled HTML (.chm) file -- these are popular under Microsoft Windows, but very handy on every platform.
+* "htmlhelp", which builds HTML files and an HTML Help project file used to convert them into a single Compiled HTML (.chm) file -- these are popular under Microsoft Windows, but very handy on every platform.